Interlibrary loans policy

 On-lending will only be approved under exceptional circumstances.

-On-lending requests must be directed to the document supply service when requesting the loan.
+On-lending requests must be directed to the document delivery service when requesting the loan.

 An overdue notice will be issued seven days after the due date.
 A second and final notice will be issued 14 days after the due date.
 Material not returned within seven days of the final overdue notice will be considered lost.
 The borrowing library will be required to pay a replacement fee.